overhangio/tutor-indigo/README.rst

 .. image:: ./screenshots/01-landing-page.png
     :alt: Platform landing page

-**Note**: This version of the Indigo theme is compatible with the Ironwood release of Open edX.
+**Note**: This version of the Indigo theme is compatible with the Juniper release of Open edX.

 Installation
 ------------